yamunariver/Network/README.md

 `A wide-area network (WAN) is the technology that connects your offices, data centers, cloud applications, and cloud storage together.` It is called a wide-area network because it spans beyond a single building or large campus to include multiple locations spread across a specific geographic area, or even the world.
 For example, businesses with many international branch offices use a WAN to connect office networks together.
 The world’s largest WAN is the internet because it is a collection of many international networks that connect to each other.
 This article focuses on enterprise WANs and their uses and benefits.

+## Caching

+`In computing, a cache is a high-speed data Storage layer which stores a subset of data,` typically transient in nature, so that future requests for that data are served up faster than is possible by accessing the data’s primary Storage location.
+Caching allows you to efficiently reuse previously retrieved or Computed data.